 The film is as different in its action as in its purpose.
 Titles appear on the bottom corner of the screen like a Bourne movie (a series first).
 The relationships are no less regimented, with little of the series’ rosy-cheeked premise of an ongoing gaggle of friends.
 These aren’t heroes but maintenance workers, who gasped their last breath on an alien world somewhere, fighting for the continuation of their movie series.
 Edwards dares to ask if it was worth it, if Star Wars is a cause worth fighting for at all.
 He tries so hard to make it more meaningful than a lot of recognizable things strewn about like toys.
 But when characters have to be animated so that they look enough like the old actors (Peter Cushing and Carrie Fisher), that's the sign of a series that isn't evolving: in order for them to be more recognizable, the film ensures that they won't be used or developed more than as a reference.
 Why can't we see an actor play Tarkin or Leia, doing new things, and being important to the story, and having scenes?
 Do they have to remain references only?
-A new story can't survive that kind of restriction.
+A new story can't survive this kind of nostalgia lockdown.